isomerpages/nlb-biblioasia/_jul-2009/An Overview of Singapore’s Education System from 1819 to the 1970s.md

 **1951:** Report of the Committee on Malay Education (Barnes Report)

-**1951:** Chinese Schools and the Education of Chinese Malayans: The Report of a Mission Invited by the Federation Government To Study the Problem of the Education of Chinese in Malaya (Fenn Report)
+**1951:** Chinese Schools and the Education of Chinese Malayans: The Report of a Mission Invited by the Federation Government to Study the Problem of the Education of Chinese in Malaya (Fenn Report)

 **1951:** Report on the Barnes Report on Malay Education and the Fenn-Wu Report on Chinese Education

-**1953:** Chinese Schools - Bilingual Education and Increased Aid (Command Paper - Singapore.
+**1953:** Chinese Schools – Bilingual Education and Increased Aid (Command Paper – Singapore.
 Legislative Council; Cmd.
 81 of 1953)

-1953: Report of the Committee on a Polytechnic Institute for Singapore
+**1953:** Report of the Committee on a Polytechnic Institute for Singapore

-**1956:** Singapore Chinese Middle Schools Students’ Union (Command Paper - Singapore.
+**1956:** Singapore Chinese Middle Schools Students’ Union (Command Paper – Singapore.
 Legislative Assembly; Cmd.
 53 of 1956)

-**1956:** Report of the All-Party Committee of the Singapore Legislative Assembly on Chinese education (Led by Chew Swee Kee)
+**1956:** Report of the All-Party Committee of the Singapore Legislative Assembly on Chinese Education (Led by Chew Swee Kee)

 **1956:** White Paper on Education Policy (Command Paper – Legislative Assembly; Cmd.
 15 of 1956)